w3bdesign/dfweb-v2/README.md

 ## TODO

-- Implement additional Cypress tests (for example mobile testing)
+- Implement more Cypress tests
 - Implement additional tests with React-Testing-Library